Events at the old church in the bush

 Where: Yandoit Uniting Church , Uniting Church Rd, off High St

-Suggested Donation: $20/15 Support our musicians and the continuation of Yandoit Cultural
+Support our film makers, local first nations projects and the continuation of Yandoit Cultural

 Description: